_-_geograph.org.uk_-_6277419%201-v1.jpg)

 Accommodations: The Moorland Hotel Haytor

-Spend today exploring Devon and the surrounding countryside, focusing on the life and work of Agatha Christie and engaging in lively discussions with Ms. Corrigan that offer a better understanding of how the circumstances of Christie’s life shaped her work and vice versa.
+Spend today exploring Devon and the surrounding countryside, focusing on the life and work of Agatha Christie and engaging in lively discussions with your expert that illuminate how the circumstances of Christie’s life shaped her writing.
 Together, ponder fascinating questions like, would her literary career have been different if she had not been a part of well-to-do British society?
 And why did Christie disappear at the height of her fame—and will we even know the whole truth about that fateful event?
 Begin in Torquay, Christie’s birthplace, then visit Elberry Cove, the picturesque beach where she swam during her early years.
-Continue to Greenway House, her former home steeped in history and personal anecdotes.
-Conclude the day with a stop at Bigbury on Sea, offering a view of Burgh Island, the inspiration for her novels Evil Under the Sun and And Then There Were None (weather permitting).
+Continue to Exeter, where holiday spirit fills the air.
+Stroll through the Exeter Christmas Market, taking in the festive music and local crafts, and enjoy a beverage at the Turk’s Head, the historic pub where Charles Dickens once gave a reading of A Christmas Carol.
 Dinner this evening will be at your hotel.

 Included Meals: Breakfast, Dinner